If you have a broken mother-daughter relationship, empathy, active listening, and working on yourself can help improve the connection.

-Human relationships can be complex, and sometimes things happen that push people apart.
-The mother-daughter bond is no exception.
+Human connections can be complex, and sometimes things happen that push people apart.
+Life can strain even the most significant bonds.
+The mother-daughter relationship is no exception.

-Occasionally, these differences are irreconcilable.
-Other times, self-work, patience, and intentional effort may help heal and strengthen yourself and your relationship.
+Occasionally, differences between a mother and a daughter are irreconcilable.
+Other times, self-work, patience, and intentional effort may help heal and strengthen a broken mother-daughter relationship and yourself.

 Being heard and accepted is one of our greatest needs in relationships, says Kate Fish, licensed marriage and family therapist and owner of Graceful Therapy in Oswego, Illinois.